 Exam Accommodations For Students With a Disability

-This procedures and guidelines document is intended for staff and students of University College Dublin (UCD).
+This procedures and guidelines information is intended for staff and students of University College Dublin (UCD).
 Its purpose is to outline the procedures that govern the granting of examination accommodations for students with a disability in timed examinations in UCD.

 Reasonable accommodations are defined as those actions that enable students to demonstrate their true knowledge and ability in examinations without changing the demands of the examination.
 The intention behind the provision of such accommodations is to alleviate a substantial disadvantage without affecting the integrity of the assessment.
 The granting of reasonable accommodations is not intended to put the integrity or status of the examination or in-class assessment at risk, and is designed to ensure fairness to all students (full- and part-time).

 Responsibility for ensuring equality of access in examinations and assessments lies with the University.
 Responsibility for determining the allocation of reasonable accommodations rests with Access & Lifelong Learning, through a Needs Assessments process that is carried out in consultation with each student.

 The coordination of the processes associated with the provision of reasonable accommodations is undertaken by Access & Lifelong Learning, in collaboration with Assessment (UCD Registry), Academic Schools and Programme Offices and the student.
 The particular responsibilities are as follows:

 - Students are responsible for registering for disability support with Access & Lifelong Learning.

 - Access & Lifelong learning is responsible for completing a Needs Assessment with the student and ensuring the details of the reasonable accommodations agreed are entered into the Students Banner record.